-This guide begins with a general overview of ABRs; what they are, how they're used, and what type of response signal to expect.
-It discusses the various aspects of your experiment such as, test subjects, your test area, and the hardware and software you will use.
-It includes detailed information about important tasks including: running the ABR and viewing and exporting test results, system calibration, and diagnosing noise issues.
-Several indices are include to provide supplemental information.
+This guide begins with a general overview of ABRs; what they are, how they are used, and what type of response signal to expect.
+It discusses the various aspects of your experiment such as test subjects, your test area, and the hardware and software you will use.
+It includes detailed information about important tasks, including:

+- Running the ABR

+- Viewing and exporting test results

+- System calibration

+- Diagnosing noise issues